alchemyplatform/aa-sdk/site/packages/aa-alchemy/light-account-client/index.md

 - `initCode: Hex | undefined` -- [optional] the initCode for deploying the smart account with which the provider will connect.

-- `accountAddress: Address | undefined` -- [optional] a smart account address override that this object will manage instead of generating its own.
+- `accountAddress: Address | undefined` -- [optional] [optional] a smart account address override that this object will manage instead of generating its own.